OverviewThe shortest approach I could find and possibly the only one possible without trespassing is from the Kohala Mountain Road west of Waimea.

 Park on the wide shoulder across Hwy 250 from the Koaia Tree Sanctuary at mile post 5.6

 There are two options: 1): Cross the fence a few feet uphill on the wooden stile and follow Waiakamali Gulch the two miles uphill to the fence at the edge of the forest.
-(This is a more difficult way, but scenic in a unique way and somewhat out of the relentless wind you will likely encounter.)Thanks goes to Summitpost's own Herr Klenke for noting the stile and possible route and telling me about it after his trip to the Big Island last year.
+(This is a more difficult way, but scenic in a unique way and somewhat out of the relentless wind you will likely encounter.)Thanks goes to Summitpost's own Herr Klenke for noting the stile and possible route and telling me about it after his trip to the Big Island in 2007.